 Introducing Preppy’s Dental Assistant Online Training Program

-With our fully online dental assistant training program, you can become job-ready faster and more affordably than ever before.
+With our fully online dental assistant training program, you could become job-ready faster and more affordably than ever before.
 Unlike traditional programs that can take up to two years, Preppy lets you earn your dental assistant certification in just 4-6 months, all at your own pace, from the comfort of your home.
-No prior experience is required, and you’ll gain real-world experience through a volunteer externship with one of our many partners, giving you a competitive edge in the job market.
-Start your exciting and rewarding career as a dental assistant with Preppy today!
+No prior experience is required, and you’ll gain real-world experience through a volunteer externship opportunity with one of our many partners, giving you a competitive edge in the job market.
+Start towards your exciting and rewarding career as a dental assistant with Preppy today!

 Also read: What is a Sterile Processing Technician (SPT)?